www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-11-13-t37-solve-sport-lesson-assignment.md

         * [ ] Use a domain object based parser and editor as backend for editor and no-code editor, in order to simplify parsing.
 In other words, create an editor backend, that is shared by the code and no-code editor frontend.
             * [ ] Create dedicated Gel editor project, that replaces the Sep project.
                 * [x] Create Gel editor project.
+                * [ ] Create new domain language in order to simplify it, as the first 1 has too much complexity without any benefits.
+                    * [x] Create domain objects.
+                    * [ ] Create parser and integrate into editor.
+                * [ ] Deprecate existing language.
             * [ ] Remove direct dependency to ANTLR4 at parser and any other code.
                 * [ ] Use list based FunctionCallChainDescription for constraint definitions, instead of creating a special case for constraints.
             * [ ] Consider moving parsing code to dedicated project, in order to isolate ANTLR4 and grammar dependencies.